How to Sync OneDrive to Computer in Windows 11/10 Flexibly

 Thus you’ve made OneDrive sync to computer.
 Quite simple, right?
 But please note:

 The OneDrive folder can’t be counted as an extra copy of your OneDrive data, because it doesn’t take up the computer space and can’t be used offline (unless you choose Always keep on this device).
 If there’s any accident results in data loss on the cloud, your OneDrive folder will also be affected.
 Likewise, if you accidentally delete or modify the files in OneDrive folder, the changes will also be synchronized to the cloud drive.

 Also, with the OneDrive desktop app, you can only sync Desktop, Documents and Pictures folder to OneDrive automatically.
 For other folders on the computer, you must drag them to the OneDrive folder manually.

 What’s more, this app only works between OneDrive and computers, if you own more than one cloud drive or storage device, a 3rd party tool proving flexible file sync plans should be more effective.

-AOMEI Backupper Standard is a powerful backup & sync program for Windows 10/8.1/8/7/XP/Vista computers.
+AOMEI Backupper Standard is a powerful backup & sync program for Windows 11/10/8.1/8/7/XP/Vista computers.
 It can not only sync OneDrive files to PC or vice versa, but also supports external hard drives, USB drives, other cloud drives, NAS, etc. as the source or destination.

 You can set up multiple sync tasks at the same time to organize your data, and create different schedules to run them automatically.
-If you upgrade to Professional or higher editions, you can sync any changes from source to target in real-time, or between two locations mutually.
+If you upgrade to Professional edition, you can sync any changes from source to target in real-time, or between two locations mutually.

 Here’s an example to sync OneDrive to computer in Windows 10: